felddy/foundryvtt-docker/README.md

 The images of this container are tagged with [semantic versions](https://semver.org) of the underlying example project that they containerize.
-It is recommended that most users use a version tag.  e.g., `:0.0.1`
+It is recommended that most users use a version tag (e.g.
+`:0.0.1`).

 | Image:tag | Description |
 |-----------|-------------|